 We deal with your stakeholders starting from the top because if we can’t gain full commitment from those already in the best position to spur the diverse entities in your company into active cooperation, striving to secure commitment from other areas will be futile.

 That is, if you don’t have the full support of your key and principal sponsors, i.e. the people who have the biggest say and have greatest control over resources in your organisation, you can’t hope to sustain the change endeavour, let alone provide the much needed spark to get it started.

 Here’s how we carry out our stakeholder management actions.

 - Conduct research to identify all stakeholders: the sponsors, your internal and external partners, the main targets of the change, and all interested parties.
 That way you can “switch on” implementors of each change action in the proper sequence.

-- Not everyone will offer resistance to your change endeavors.
-We’ll help you identify those stakeholders and sponsors who are willing to offer support, evaluate the level of support they are willing to give, harness all available supports and utilize them extensively to benefit the change.
+- Not everyone will offer resistance to your change endeavours.
+We’ll help you identify those stakeholders and sponsors who are willing to offer support, evaluate the level of support they are willing to give, harness all available supports and utilise them extensively to benefit the change.

 - Gain a deeper understanding as to why certain stakeholders are willing to lend support.
 In doing so, we can implement the right strategies that will encourage them to continue supporting you.

 - Assemble a leadership team that will champion your change initiatives.
 We’ll facilitate effective collaboration among its team members, transforming them into a cohesive force designed to carry out plans and motivate everyone else down the line.

 - Upon realisation of the change project, we’ll see to it that all stakeholders get a taste of the carrot at the end of the stick.
 This will encourage them to continue active cooperation in future change initiatives.